eficode-academy/rf-advanced-web-katas/exercises/00-getting-started.md

 If you want a little challenge, you can try to just read the general steps of the exercise and if you need more help, take a look at the step-by-step instructions.
 The step-by-step instructions also explain some steps about _why_ they are done as they are done in the exercise.

+The step-by-step instructions are divided into SeleniumLibrary and Browser sections separately.

 **Each exercise is summarized in bold text at the beginning.**